svenkubiak/JPushover/README.md

 JPushover
 ================

-Minimalist convenient class for sending messages to [Pushover][1] in Java.
+Zero-dependency convenient class for sending messages to [Pushover][1] in Java.

 Starting with version 3.x JPushover is build for and requires Java 11.